rufuspollock/rufuspollock.com/content/misc/_index.md

 Secession motto: to every age its art, to art its freedom

-On actor: We cannot but imbue those who act with the characteristics of the creations they inhabit.
+On actors: We cannot but imbue those who act with the characteristics of the creations they inhabit.
 It is our slip of the mind, our collusion in the contrivance of the world.
 [2018-03-01 on actors in letting-go-4]

+A single drop of water falling into the deepest well.
+This is awareness.
+[2021-10-02]

 ## Fragments